Are you looking for a free, powerful, and easy to use communication hub where you can organize your team’s collaboration?

 Of course, as one of the most capable video conferencing platforms, Google Meet does offer solid meeting features for free, including:

-So, even though Google Chat technically features video conferencing capability, it comes at the cost of you being left squeezing it inside the Workspace suite.
+So, even though Google Chat technically features video conferencing capability, it comes at the cost of it being squeezed inside the Workspace suite.

 Host frictionless calls in Pumble